 Week 26 – Get a mani/pedi & schedule a hospital tour.
 By now it’s probably starting to get difficult to reach your toes and shave your legs.
 Treat yourself to a mani/pedi and a little relaxation.
 Just try to go to a place that is well ventilated as breathing in fumes isn’t good for you or the baby.

 Week 28 – Get your rhogam shot & select a pediatrician.
 Week 28 is when you need to get your rhogam shot if it’s required.
-We’ll be talking more about the rhogam shot later in this series.
+It’s very important to get this shot.

 You also need to select a pediatrician for your child.
 They generally want to know this information before your child is born!
 You can always change it later, but it’s easier to do your research in advance.
 Here’s a guide to choosing a pediatrician.